About The Campaign

 Extraordinary People Campaign

-The Extraordinary People Campaign aims to put a face on the issue of mental illness and recovery through “Extraordinary People” who make valuable contributions to our community despite experiencing mental illness or dealing with substance abuse issues.
+The Extraordinary People Campaign aims to put a face on the issue of mental illness and recovery through “Extraordinary People” who make valuable contributions to our community despite experiencing mental illness and/or dealing with substance abuse issues.

 While mental illness is a challenge, it is not insurmountable.
 Thanks to the collaborative efforts of mental health partners in central Arizona, we are building an even stronger mental health system to help the one in four individuals touched by mental illness on their recovery journeys.